Fauci (film)

-Fauci is a 2021 American documentary film, directed and produced by John Hoffman and Janet Tobias.
+Fauci is a 2021 American documentary film, directed and produced by John Hoffman and Janet Tobias, and produced by Alexandra Moss.
 It follows the life and career of Anthony Fauci.
 Liz Garbus serves as an executive producer under her Story Syndicate banner.

 The film had its world premiere at the 48th Telluride Film Festival on September 2, 2021.
 It was released on September 10, 2021, by Magnolia Pictures.
 It has received generally positive reviews from critics.

 Synopsis

 The film follows the life and career of Anthony Fauci, who has led the US response to the COVID-19 pandemic and the AIDS/HIV epidemic.

 Production

 In February 2021, it was announced that Anthony Fauci would star in a documentary film, with John Hoffman and Janet Tobias set to direct and produce.
 The film was set to be produced by National Geographic Documentary Films, and executive produced by Liz Garbus under her Story Syndicate banner.

 Production on the film took place in secret, due to Fauci not wanting President Donald Trump to find out about the film, with production taking place in his office at the National Institute of Health, and at his home once the COVID-19 vaccine was released.
 Fauci was not paid for appearing in the film, nor did he have any creative control over the film.